The Definitive Guide to Alternative Data

 What Is Alternative Data?

 Alternative data refers to data used for investment purposes that isn't found in traditional financial reports.
-Examples of alternative data include credit card transactions at scale, metadata of social media activity, satellite imagery, payroll information, mobile app store data, and internet browsing activity.
+Examples of alternative data include credit card transactions, metadata of social media activity, satellite imagery, payroll information, mobile app store data, and internet browsing activity.

 Searches for “alternative data” have increased by 47% over the last 12 months.

-There are few limits as to what might be considered alternative data–if the data in question can inform a business or investment decision, it can (and probably should) be analyzed.
+There are few limits as to what might be considered alternative data.
+If the data in question can inform a business or investment decision, it can usually be considered alternative data.

 Whole Foods is one of many businesses using alternative data to improve business outcomes.

 Despite a 10% sales increase, they were seeing fewer customers overall.
-This data allowed them to create strategies for corrective action.
+This data allowed Whole Foods to create strategies for corrective action.

 The downside of alternative data is that, unlike traditional financial metrics that public companies disclose, alternative data isn’t always easy to obtain.